FollyEngine/terraform/docs/README.md

 13. [ ] need a password? or some way to lock the screen....
 14. [x] figure out how to get the docker provisioner to not reprovision every apply
 15. [ ] figure out why the remote-exec provisioner needs the ssh-passworkd, not a key...
+16. [ ] consider https://github.com/pokusew/nfc-pcsc/issues/43 nfc card emulation to enable esp auto-config
+    1. [ ] it'd be nice to not need a pre-determined ssid and passphrase, but to be random, and then to use an micro-nfc reader in each esp/device to find out the ssid and passphrase to use for that show
+    2. [ ] and thus to auto-register that device into that show's node-red

 ## and how to install the software using the terraform bits in this repo